siennathesane/pleiades/docs/rfcs/GUIDE.md

     - How does the change behave in mixed-version deployments?
 During a version upgrade?
 Which migrations are needed?

-    - Is the result/usage of this change different for CC end-users than for on-prem deployments?
+    - Is the result/usage of this change different for Pleiades end-users than for on-prem deployments?
 How?

-    - What are the possible interactions with other features or sub-systems inside CockroachDB?
+    - What are the possible interactions with other features or sub-systems inside Pleiades?
 How does the behavior of other code change implicitly as a result of the changes outlined in the RFC?

       (Provide examples if relevant.)